-Pad Woon Sen. Delicious, bouncy chewy clear noodles in a savory sauce with tender chicken, leafy greens and a red chili vinegar.
+Pad Woon Sen. Delicious, bouncy chewy clear glass noodles stir fried in a savory sauce with tender chicken, leafy greens and a red chili vinegar.

-This thai glass noodle stir-fry is usually accompanied with crunchy vegetables, such as Gai-lan, nappa cabbage, bean sprouts, baby corn, or bell pepper.
-It also contains any type of protein like scrambled eggs, chicken thigh or chicken breast, with a flavorful sauce.
+This Thai glass noodle stir-fry is usually accompanied with crunchy vegetables, like Gai-lan.
+It also contains a protein like scrambled eggs, chicken thigh or chicken breast, with a flavorful sauce.
 The sauce has a salty flavor and is commonly made of a mixture of regular soy sauce, dark soy sauce and sometimes oyster sauce.

-Pad woon sen is one of my favourite dishes in Thai Food because I love those glass vermicelli noodles!
-It's very similar to pad see ew in terms of taste but the main difference are the silky glass noodles.
-Pad see ew uses flat rice noodles.
+Pad woon sen is one of my favourite dishes in Thai Food because I love those glass vermicelli noodles in that savory sauce!
+It's very similar to pad see ew or pad kee mao in terms of taste but the main difference are the silky glass noodles.
+The latter two dishes use flat rice noodles.

 Ingredients

-- Mung bean noodles: these are clear glass noodles.
-Sometimes they are glass vermicelli noodles or bean thread noodles.
+- Mung bean noodles: these are clear glass noodles aka as cellophane noodles or bean thread noodles.
 They are made of mung bean starch and are completely clear when cooked.
+The star ingredient to an authentic pad woon sen.

 - When you buy them at the Asian markets or your Asian local grocery store, they are very thin and look opaquer.
 I share an image below of what they look like below.
 It's one of those types of noodles that is commonly used in Asian cuisine